dstuck/patchwork/Docs/ProjectPlan.md

 ## Notes
 - Obviously the player's tiles will be upgraded as they progress, but maybe the board itself can be upgraded as well.
 That could be a path for larger scale "boss" upgrades perhaps.

+## Brainstorming

+### Challenge Increasee
+It's hard to increase the challenge by making the board more complex or smaller

+- Increase scoring requirement
+    - Really relies on tile upgrades maybe too much
+- Add timer
+    - More hectic
+    - More mistakes so more out of things like penalty decreases
+- Add moving levels
+    - Lose opportunity to to place in spots after they disappear
+    - Maybe you draw more tiles as you go to fill in more